 In any case, spending two days in Venice when these events take place could be a way to join unique parties and events.

-Are you ready for your 2 days in Venice itinerary?
 Thanks to Italia Delight, you have many unique experiences to choose from.
 Bacaro tour with Venetian cicchetti, Romantic Dinner in Venice palaces, Venice islands tour and local dishes are just some of the experiences available in the lagoon city.

 And remember, with Italia Delight you always have the possibility to create your own tailor-made trip, to be personalised directly with the local Expert.